troylelandshields/psychic-nemesis/README.md

 psychic-nemesis
 ===============

-WebDev assignment 1
+JavaScript assignment

-Viewable at shldz.us/psychic-nemesis
+Viewable at shldz.us/psychic-nemesis (note that only Ruby.html has the timer)
 Github: https://github.com/troylelandshields/psychic-nemesis